joeellis/BarCampNolaSite/README.markdown

 Despite the large number of participants and the deadline of 4:00, we were able to accomplish the goal of creating the website we wanted in only 6 hours.

-Everyone who attended can be proud of their efforts in creating a new site to highlight the efforts of all involved in the volunteer effort to make our New Orleans public schools a better place for the students.Â
+Everyone who attended can be proud of their efforts in creating a new site to highlight the efforts of all involved in the volunteer effort to make our New Orleans public schools a better place for the students.

-### <a href="http://www.nolaschoolvolunteers.org/" target="_blank"><span style="font-size: 150%;">http://www.nolaschoolvolunteers.org/</span></a>Â
+### <a href="http://www.nolaschoolvolunteers.org/" target="_blank"><span style="font-size: 150%;">http://www.nolaschoolvolunteers.org/</span></a>

 #### Live Blog